Quality, mil-spec, match-grade. Only the finest 416R stainless and 4150 CMV AR 15 barrels.

 Installing your barrel's easy!
 Here's the full, step-by-step picture guide with tools.

 PLEASE NOTE: It is not legal to install an AR-15 barrel shorter than 16" on an AR-type firearm equipped with a buttstock, unless you have properly filed the necessary ATF application to build an SBR (short-barreled rifle), and you were approved by the ATF first.
-Read our in-depth guide to do it all here.

 Without ATF approval, you should only install a barrel shorter than 16" on an AR-15 or other firearm that is not equipped with any type of shoulder stock or other device which may be considered a stock by the ATF.